Emergency access and escape

 A fire door serves as a barrier to limit the spread of fire and restrict the movement of smoke.
 Unless they are held open by the automatic systems, fire doors should remain closed at all times.
 Do not tamper with fire doors or block them with equipment, potted plants, furniture, etc.

 Fire doors are normally located in stairwells, corridors and other areas required by Fire Code.
 The door, doorframe, locking mechanism and closure are rated between 20 minutes and three hours.
-A fire door rating indicates how long the door assembly can withstand head and a water hose stream.
+A fire door rating indicates how long the door assembly can withstand heat and a water hose stream.

 Always keep fire doors closed.
 If it is necessary to keep a fire door open, have a special automatic closure installed.
 This closure will connect the fire door to the building's fire alarm system and will automatically close the door if the alarm system activates.